 - 15 January 2019: Release of sample data

-- 25 February 2019: Release of the full training data for the registered participants
+- 3 March 2019: Release of full training data for registered participants

 - 25 April 2019: Release of blind test data for registered participants